-Genesis 1:28 says God created man and woman and mandated their dominion over the earth.
-Verse 29 says that God gave man and woman “every herb yielding seed” and Verse 30 “every green herb for food” and mandates them to go forth and multiply.
+Genesis 1:28 says Elohim created man and woman and mandated their dominion over the earth.
+Verse 29 says that Elohim gave man and woman “every herb yielding seed” and Verse 30 “every green herb for food” and mandates them to go forth and multiply.

 Yet in Genesis 2:5 we are told “And no plant of the field was yet in the earth, and no herb of the field had yet sprung up” because there was no man to till the earth.

-Unless Book 2 is rewinding and going over the details of Book 1, this doesn’t make much sense, and even if it is rewinding, the order of creation is different (see paragraph below).
+Unless Book 2 is rewinding and going over the details of Book 1, this doesn’t make sense.
+Even if it is rewinding, the order of creation is different (see paragraph below).
 The phrase “in the earth” is probably primarily translated as “the world” but does it really say that?
 Could this verse be describing a particular spot in “the earth”?
 I’ve got “earth” in my front yard, but that does not equate with the entire world.
 So why is it translated so?

-In Book 1 God made animals first and THEN made man.
-In Book 2, Jehovah God creates man and THEN animals.
+In Book 1 Elohim made animals first and THEN made man.
+In Book 2, Jehovah creates man and THEN animals.
 What’s going on here?
 See the difference?
 Is there a difference between God in Book 1 and Jehovah God in book 2?

 Remember the “go forth and multiply” mandate of Book 1?
-In Genesis 2:15 Jehovah God puts man in the Garden of Eden and assigns him to dress and keep the garden.
+In Genesis 2:15 Jehovah puts man in the Garden of Eden and assigns him to dress and keep the garden.
 What happened to the mandate of go forth and multiply?
 This particular man was created to tend to the Garden.
-Not only that, woman wasn’t even created for him to procreate with at this point in verse.
-Yet we are in Book 2 after the mandate to go forth and multiply?
+Not only that, woman wasn’t even created for him to procreate with at this point in verse so he was unable to “go forth and multiply”.
+Yet we are in Book 2 well after the mandate to go forth and multiply?

 We are told that it is a simple continuation of Book 1, but it clearly is not.
 We can try to force the issue and just pretend these distinctions don’t exist, but this is not what the Word is telling us.